-Learn how the Application Express engine renders and processes pages, when Oracle Application Express issues implicit commits, how conditional rendering and processing works, and how to verify user identify or control access to controls and components.
+Learn how the Oracle APEX engine renders and processes pages, when APEX issues implicit commits, how conditional rendering and processing works, and how to verify user identity or control access to controls and components.

-How the Application Express Engine Renders and Processes Pages
+3.3.1 How the APEX Engine Renders and Processes Pages

-The Application Express engine dynamically renders and processes pages based on data stored in Oracle database tables.
-To view a rendered version of your application, you request it from the Application Express engine with a URL.
-When you run an application, the Application Express engine relies on two processes:
+The Oracle APEX engine dynamically renders and processes pages based on data stored in Oracle database tables.
+To view a rendered version of your application, you request it from the APEX engine with a URL.
+When you run an application, the APEX engine relies on two processes:

 Show Page - Show Page is a page rendering process that assembles all the page attributes (including regions, items, and buttons) into a viewable HTML page.
 When you request a page using a URL, the engine is running Show Page.

-Oracle Application Express issues implicit commits at the following points:
+Oracle APEX issues implicit commits at the following points:

 Developers can use conditions in an application to control how pages and page components display and when processes, computations, and validations execute.